biothings/x-bte-extension-docs/docs/source/x-bte-kgs-operation.rst

                                       ase which provides the ass\
                                       ociation.

-parameters            x-smartapi-paramet\  An object to hold paramete\
+parameters            x-bte-paramet\  An object to hold paramete\
                       er              r names and their correspo\
                                       nding values.
 If the param\
                                       eter corresponds to one of\